brodynelly/PAAL-Docs/docs/backend/overall-architecture.md

 ## Architecture Type

-The PAAL system backend is built as a **monolithic application** using Node.js and Express.js.
+The Backend is built using Node.js and Express.js.
 This architecture was chosen for its simplicity, ease of development, and suitability for the current scale of the application.
-The monolithic approach allows for straightforward deployment and maintenance while still providing a clear separation of concerns through modular organization.
+This Approach allows for a straightforward deployment and maintenance while still providing modular organization.

 ## Core Technologies